Monetization

 Create content about the product you’re selling

-Adding to the point above, if you want your product to do well, try integrating it into your content strategy.
-Talk about the problems it solves or create content about similar solutions, and you’ll have natural opportunities to promote your new product.
+Adding to the point above, if you want to boost your sales, try integrating your digital product into your content strategy.
+Talk about the problems your product solves or create content about similar solutions, and naturally, you’ll have opportunities to promote your product.

-As a content creator, you’ve probably already built up your audience.
-But did you know there’s a better way to reach them for important updates like a product launch?
+As a content creator, you’ve probably built an audience on your social media platforms of choice.
+But did you know there’s a better way to reach your following for important updates like a product launch?
 Email marketing might seem a bit old-school, but it still works.

 Send out regular newsletters

-One of the best ways to keep your audience checking their inbox is to deliver valuable content by email regularly, the way you do on other content platforms.
-That way, when you announce your next product by email, they’ll already be used to checking in there.
+To keep your audience checking their inboxes, deliver valuable content by email regularly, the same way you would on other content platforms.
+That way, when you announce your next product launch by email, they’ll already be used to checking in there — and will be more likely to make a purchase!

 Promote your newsletter in your content